mariosar/mariosar.github.io/_posts/2019-11-6-using-eslint-with-react.md

 In this tutorial we learned about linters.
 ESLint is a javascript linter that allows you to use custom rulesets.
 Linters are especially useful for work in groups because it ensures a consistent *style* throughout the codebase. `lint-staged` and `husky` are two packages that pair well and complement `eslint`, preventing bad code from being pushed and committed using hooks to intercept the git workflow.

+Some rulesets and configuration you may want to explore:

+- eslint-config-strongloop
+- eslint-config-airbnb

 Thank you for reading!